Kernelized Decoded Quantum Interferometry: Results

 for some parameter choice $\theta^\star$.
 Under PPC, local noise and mixing reduce the head mass according to the noise model of Section~\ref{subsec:noise-decoder} and the contraction bounds in Appendix~\ref{app:noise-model}, but the \emph{weighted} head mass remains large as long as $d=d_\star$ and $p$ is moderate.
 The following theorem packages this into a k-DQI guarantee.

-\paragraph*{\textbf{OPI case: kernelized RS soft decoding.}} In the OPI setting we can now combine the PPC property with the noise-aware bounds of Section~\ref{sec:noise-bounds} to obtain an explicit RS-type guarantee for k-DQI.
+In the OPI setting we can now combine the PPC property with the noise-aware bounds of Section~\ref{sec:noise-bounds} to obtain an explicit RS-type guarantee for k-DQI.
 Assume the PPC condition of Appendix~\ref{app:ppi} for some degree bound $r$ and a head size $d_\star = O(r)$, and consider the local depolarizing--mixing--loss noise model introduced in Section~\ref{subsec:noise-decoder}.
 Then for head size $d=d_\star$ there exists a chirp/LCT kernel $K(\theta^\star)$ such that the noise-weighted head-spectrum mass after interference satisfies

 where $\varepsilon_{r,p}$ is the PPC tail parameter and $\Delta(w)$ is the leakage term controlled by the mixing width $w$.

 Feeding this head-mass lower bound into the noise-aware monotone inequality \eqref{eq:lower-bound-main} and using the fact that the decoder response function $F_{\mathrm{RS}}$ is nondecreasing in its head-mass argument, we obtain an RS-type approximation guarantee for k-DQI: